Logarithmic Comparison-Based Query Complexity for Fair Division of Indivisible Goods: Query Complexity of EF1

 \section{Query Complexity of EF1}

-This section studies the query complexity to compute an EF1 allocation.
+This section studies the query complexity of computing an EF1 allocation.
 For a constant number of agents, the well-known Round-Robin algorithm that guarantees EF1 requires $O(m\log m)$ queries as each agent needs to sort the items in descending order, and the envy-graph procedure requires $O(m)$ queries as each round of the procedure allocates one item and costs a constant number of queries.
-There is still a gap between the existing algorithms and the lower bound $\Omega(\log m)$ of computing an EF1 allocation under the comparison-based query model for a constant number of agents.
-In this section, we endeavor to bridge this gap and improve the query complexity for computing an EF1 allocation.
+There is still a gap between the existing algorithms and the lower bound $\Omega(\log m)$ to compute an EF1 allocation under the comparison-based query model for a constant number of agents.
+In this section, we endeavor to bridge this gap and improve the query complexity to compute an EF1 allocation.

-\begin{theorem} For two agents with additive valuations, the query complexity and running time of computing an EF1 allocation are $O(\log m)$. \end{theorem} \begin{proof} For two agents, a straightforward algorithm \emph{cut-and-choose} can output an EF1 allocation.
-In the \emph{cut-and-choose} algorithm, the first agent divides all the items into two bundles, where she perceives the allocation as EF1 regardless of which bundle she receives.
-Then, the second agent chooses a bundle that she feels is more valuable.
-We can easily verify that the allocation is EF1 to the first agent and envy-free to the second agent.
-The query complexity mainly depends on the first agent's division step, as the second agent's choosing step only requires one query.
+When there are two agents, the algorithm \emph{cut-and-choose} outputs an EF1 allocation.
+The query complexity mainly depends on the first agent's division step, which can be implemented by a line binary search with $O(\log m)$ queries, and the second agent's choosing step only requires one query.
+Thus, we have the following theorem and the detailed proof is deferred to~\Cref{appendix:proof_of_ef1_for_two_agents}.

-For the division step, we claim it can be achieved in $O(\log m)$ queries by adopting the binary search method.
-We arrange all the items in a line.
-For any given item $g$, we define the bundle to the left of $g$ as $L(g)$ ($g$ is not included in $L(g)$), and the bundle to the right of $g$ as $R(g)$ ($g$ is not included in $R(g)$).
-Our goal is to find the rightmost item $g$ such that $u_1(L(g))<u_1(R(g))$.
-It is straightforward that such an item $g_0$ exists due to the interpolation theorem, and can be found through a binary search algorithm.
-Then a valid partition for the first agent is $(L(g_0)\cup\{g_0\}, R(g_0))$.

-Therefore, the overall query complexity and running time are $O(\log m)$. \end{proof}
+\begin{restatable}{lemma}{TwoAgentsAddEFOne} For two agents with additive valuations, the query complexity and running time of computing an EF1 allocation are $O(\log m)$. \end{restatable}

-We now come to our main result in this section that for identical valuation, the query complexity for EF1 is $O\left(n^2\log m\right)$, which provides a tight $\Theta(\log m)$ query complexity for a constant number of agents. \begin{theorem} For identical and additive valuations, an EF1 allocation can be found via $O\left(n^2\log m\right)$ queries with running time $O\left(n^2\log m\right)$. \end{theorem}
+Next, we introduce our main result for this section, which shows that the query complexity for EF1 is $O(n^2\log m)$ when the valuations are identical.
+When the number of agents is constant, it then provides a tight $\Theta(\log m)$ bound.

-The case of $m<n$ is trivial.
-Here we focus on the case of $m \ge n$.
-Our algorithm works as follows and is illustrated in Fig.~\ref{fig:ef1_identical}.
+\begin{restatable}{theorem}{EFIdentical} An EF1 allocation can be found through $O(n^2\log m)$ queries with running time $O(n^2\log m)$ for identical and additive valuation functions. \end{restatable}